-Designed specifically for Daniel Craig for the movie by fan favorite Bond brand N.Peal and the film’s costume designer Suttirat Anne Larlarb, the 007 Army Sweater has had a short but interesting history.
+Designed specifically for Craig for the movie by N.Peal and the film’s costume designer Suttirat Anne Larlarb, the 007 Army Sweater has had a short but interesting history.
 To put it simply, many fans weren’t too happy with the way the original commercially available version came out back in February 2020.
 There were problems with screen accuracy, the size and positioning of the shoulder patches and few other issues here and there.

 More than a few sweaters from the original run were sent back to the company.
 But, to their credit, N.Peal worked to solve most of the concerns raised.
 And now it looks like the latest version hits the nail on the head.

-Best Option for the No Time To Die Commando Sweater
+Best Options for the No Time To Die Commando Sweater

 A no frills, 100% acrylic option for those of us looking to play around with the NTTD look without breaking the bank (or those of us who like to just throw our sweaters directly into the washing machine).
 Sizes small to 3XL are available on Amazon.

-Another example of the original (and iconic) wooly pully design.
+Another example of the original wooly pully design.
 With this one we’re getting a 100% wool, made in the UK piece of knitwear made “to the Exacting Standards of the British M.O.D Specification UK/SC/3712”.
 Apparently TW Kempton has been making this style for over 50 years, so they should know what they’re doing.
-If you’re okay not ordering from Amazon, the sweater is also available at Military Uniform Supply for $69.99.
 Ironically, given TW Kempton’s British roots, I couldn’t find this particular model available for sale on any UK sites.

-Irish Fishermans Ribbed Sweater with Patches in Navy: on sale for $89.95
+Irish Fishermans Ribbed Sweater with Patches in Caspian: on sale for $89.95

 Did we miss any great alternatives for the No Time To Die Commando sweater?
 Tell us about it in the comments!
-And before anyone mentions the L.L.
-Bean alternative: I checked and it’s currently sold out.
-Here’s hoping they bring that one back soon!
-You can also visit our Facebook page, Instagram account, Twitter account and Pinterest Boards for more James Bond style advice and inspiration!
+You can also visit our Facebook page, Instagram account and Pinterest Boards for more James Bond style advice and inspiration!